uswds/uswds-site/_components/link/link.md

 type: component
 ---
 Links are used as navigational elements and can appear either on their own or inline with text.
 Too many links will clutter a page and make it difficult for users to identify their next steps.
 This is especially true for inline links, which should be used sparingly.

+{:.site-note}
+**Note:** Some guidance sections on this page are under research and review.
+We've indicated these sections with an `UNDER REVIEW` tag.
+We'll update this page by the end of Summer 2021 with finalized guidance.